UM-DAE Centre for Excellence in Basic Sciences

 - Molecular mechanisms of action of Ayurvedic formulations: Dr. Manu Lopus (username manu.lopus)

-- List of selected candidates for SARPatCEBS to be uploaded on soon here:
+- List of selected candidates for SARPatCEBS is available here: